zognin/tp/docs/UserGuide.md

 3. Copy the jar file to an empty folder.
 This will be the _home folder_ for BTBB.

+4. Launch BobTheBistroBoss by double clicking on the jar file.

 ### 2.2 Layout

 The user interface of BobTheBistroBoss is divided into 2 tabs.